matterhorn-chat/matterhorn/docs/UserGuide.md

 * Channel sidebar group headings can be clicked to toggle visibility of those channel groups.

+* The scroll bar for the channel list can be clicked to scroll the channel list.

 # Spell Checking Support

 Matterhorn uses `aspell` to perform spell-checking of your message